-Additionally, students work with plaster, clay, wood, sandstone, soapstone, wire, sculpt a mold, paper and found objects to create their original sculptures.
+Additionally, students work with stained glass, plaster, clay, wood, sandstone, soapstone, wire, paper and found objects to create their original sculptures.
 The emphasis of this class is on design and the use of a variety of materials to create original sculptures.